omartinezm/MathGraph/README.md

 ## Features

-1. The structure is intented with a wide use, so the `Vertex` and `Edge` class include `updaters`.
-This updaters are a dictionary of stats that can change following some rules given y the updater functions on the `Graph` class.
+1. The structure is intented for a wide use, so the `Vertex` and `Edge` class include `updaters`.
+This updaters are a dictionary of stats that can change following some rules given by the updater function on the `Graph` class.
 The updaters on the graph is a dictionary with functions that takes some arguments and refresh the data of the updaters dictionary on `Vertex`es and `Edge`s.

 2. Some particular graphs were included, like `Tree` and `NeuralNetFC`.
 The `Tree` class, as it's name say, create a tree.
 You can also create a neural net.
 At this moments only accepts fully connected nn's.

 3. The pack `mathgraph.algorithms` have some methods to apply over the structure `Graph`.
 Like Dijkstra and Greddy path search, and Kruskal minimum spanning tree.
-This paths can be visualized on the `g1.draw()` if you give it as arguments.
+This paths can be visualized on the `.draw()` if you give it as arguments.

 ```python
 from algorithms.search_algorithms import Dijkstra